articulate/squiss-jobs/docs/api.md

 String -> (* -> Promise) -> Queue
 ```

 Registers a job handler function for a specific job type.
-If you register another handler for the same type, it will overwrite the first.
+If you register another handler for the same type, it will override the first.
 Returns the queue instance.

 The handler will be passed a `payload` that has already been deserialized with `JSON.parse`.
 If the handler returns a `Promise`, the job will be marked as completed when it resolves, or marked as failed when it is rejected.